-In addition to the challenges from workload and staffing resource which would have impacted the service in normal circumstances, the following have been identified as the key challenges for 2024/25 and ongoing:
+In addition to the challenges from workload and staffing resource which would have impacted the service in normal circumstances, the following have been identified as the key challenges for 2025/26 and ongoing:

-- Ongoing demands on officers from challenging premises and incidents in terms of food safety, workplace safety and public health issues. - The developing and changing regulatory landscape as the UK addresses and adapts to the impact of future trade agreements with the European Union and other parts of the world. - Ensuring that officers are supported, developed and capable of dealing with challenging, time consuming and high risk workload.
-Maintaining capacity in skills and knowledge, as well as officer resource. - Establishing and targeting workload priorities with available resources which deliver and maintain the best achievable levels of public health protection. - Resolving vacancies and staffing availability to ensure continuation of service delivery. - Implementation of new case management system for wider environmental health and trading standards service, and impact on service delivery.
+- Ongoing demands on officers from challenging premises and incidents in terms of food safety, workplace safety and public health issues. - The developing and changing regulatory landscape as the UK addresses and adapts to the impact of future trade agreements with the European Union and other parts of the world. - Working to ensure newly appointed and newly qualified staff are supported in developing their skills and experience.

+- Ensuring that all officers are supported, developed and capable of dealing with challenging, time consuming and high-risk workload.
+Maintaining capacity in skills and knowledge, as well as officer resource. - Establishing and targeting workload priorities with available resources which deliver and maintain the best achievable levels of public health protection.

-There are no specific projects identified for attention in 2024/25.
+There are no specific projects identified for attention in 2025/26.